Man-lifting kite: Early history

-Stories of man-carrying kites also occur in Japan, following the introduction of the kite from China around the seventh century AD.
+Reports of man-carrying kites also exist in Japan, following the introduction of the kite from China around the seventh century AD.
 In one such story the Japanese thief Ishikawa Goemon (1558–1594) is said to have used a man-lifting kite to allow him to steal the golden scales from a pair of ornamental fish images which were mounted on the top of Nagoya Castle.
 His men manoeuvered him into the air on a trapeze attached to the tail of a giant kite.
 He flew to the rooftop where he stole the scales, and was then lowered and escaped.
 It is said that at one time there was a law in Japan against the use of man-carrying kites.

 In 1282, the European explorer Marco Polo described the Chinese techniques then current and commented on the hazards and cruelty involved.
 To foretell whether a ship should sail, a man would be strapped to a kite having a rectangular grid framework and the subsequent flight pattern used to divine the outlook.

 Industrial age

-In the 1820s British inventor George Pocock developed man-lifting kites, using his own children as guinea pigs.
+In the 1820s British inventor George Pocock developed man-lifting kites, using his own children in his experimentation.